 The Lower Mekong region is home to some of the world’s most dynamic cities.
 Bangkok, Ho Chi Minh City, Hanoi, and Yangon all have populations in excess of 5 million and are still growing.
 Phnom Penh and Vientiane are smaller but their growth has been dramatic.
-Phnom Penh grew by nearly a third between 1998 and 2008.1 As well as being commercial and often governance centers, these major cities are tourist destinations and home to places of historic and cultural significance.
+Phnom Penh’s population doubled between 1998 and 2017, to over 2 million people in the metropolitan area.1 As well as being commercial and often governance centers, these major cities are tourist destinations and home to places of historic and cultural significance.

-Bangkok, with 8.5 million people in the city and 14 million in the wider metropolitan area, and Ho Chi Minh City, with 9 million in the metropolitan area, are the largest population centers in the Mekong.
-Although the capital cities of Mekong nations are also usually their most populated and economically active, Vietnam, where Hanoi is the capital, and Myanmar, where Naypyidaw is the capital but Yangon is the largest city, are exceptions.
+The two biggest cities in the Lower Mekong countries, Bangkok and Ho Chi Minh City, are expected to grow from 9 and 7.1 million people respectively in 2014 to 11.5 and 10.2 million by 2030.2 Although the capital cities of Mekong nations are also usually their most populated and economically active, Vietnam, where Hanoi is the capital, and Myanmar, where Naypyidaw is the capital but Yangon is the largest city, are exceptions.

 Even with such large urban areas, the Lower Mekong region’s population is still mostly rural.
-With the exception of Cambodia, where only 20 percent of the population are in cities, about one-third of the region’s people are city dwellers.
-The annual rate of change ranges from 1.6 percent in Thailand to 4.4 percent in Laos1.
+At one end of the scale is Cambodia, where only 20 percent of the population are in cities, and at the other end is Thailand, where half the population is urbanised.
+About one-third of the population in the other three countries are city dwellers.
+Annual urban population growth ranges from 3.3 percent in Laos and Cambodia to 1.7 percent in Myanmar.3

-Urbanization is projected to increase considerably and will be driven by the increasing market orientation of economies, improved transport, and the regional policy of open borders.
+Urbanization is projected to increase considerably, driven by the increasing market orientation of economies, improved transport, and the regional policy of open borders.
 Much of the urbanization is found along water bodies, which make them natural centers for transport, as well as serving as water sources.
-All of five of region’s major cities are situated on rivers.
+Almost all of the region’s major cities are situated on rivers.

-This demographic shift from the countryside to cities will not only concentrate populations but will increase demands on urban water, food, and energy distribution systems, often beyond the control of city administrations, as noted in a 2013 publication by the Institute for Social and Environmental Transition.
+This demographic shift from the countryside to cities will not only concentrate populations but will increase demands on urban sanitation, water, food, transport and energy distribution systems.
 This raises serious questions for urban planners and administrators about how to cope with the ever-increasing needs of residents.
 Despite decentralization of public administration in Mekong nations and increased decision-making at sub-national levels, current urban governance and planning is considered generally weak across the region, with limited technical capacity within local government agencies.

 The state of urban infrastructure varies across the Lower Mekong.
-Urban populations in Thailand and Vietnam have near universal access to safe water, while 76 percent of the urban population in Cambodia5 and 65 percent in Laos6 have access to improved water supply.
+Urban populations in Thailand, Vietnam and Cambodia have near universal access to safe water, while the figure is 93 percent in Myanmar and 86 percent in Laos.4

 Traffic congestion is a persistent problem in the region’s large cities.
-A 2013 study found that Bangkok has the eighth-worst traffic congestion in the world.9 Traffic jams have significant negative impacts on urban areas, including traffic accidents that result in deaths and injuries, air pollution, and loss of productivity.
+A 2016 study found that out of 1,064 cities, Bangkok had the highest number of peak hours spent in congestion.7 Another study found that Bangkok drivers spent 36 percent of their travel time idling – the highest percentage of all cities studied.8 Traffic jams have significant negative impacts on urban areas, including traffic accidents that result in deaths and injuries, air pollution, and loss of productivity.
 Parking is also a problem in many cities where an increase in automobiles has not included a commensurate increase in parking.

 While many major cities have bus systems, only Bangkok and Yangon’s public transport includes rail, although Yangon’s system, which dates from the colonial era, is ageing.
-Both Hanoi and Ho Chi Minh City are constructing light rail lines, with the completion of the first lines projected for 2016 and 2020 respectively.
+Both Hanoi and Ho Chi Minh City are constructing light rail lines.

 In the Lower Mekong countries several ministries at the national, provincial and municipal level are involved in managing urban development, however it is still led centrally by the following line-ministries.